Understanding Your Care Options: Palliative Care vs. Hospice Care

 Step 1: Getting the Full Picture

-After you sign the proper paperwork allowing me access to medical records, I will:
+After you sign paperwork allowing me to see medical records, I will:

-• Review all medical records to understand the complete health picture
+• Review all medical records to understand your loved one’s complete health picture

 • Talk with your doctors and healthcare team members